The National September 11 Memorial and Museum is taking a numismatic turn.

 The coin requires Congressional authorization, traditionally a competitive process as various nonprofit organizations—along with their sponsoring lawmakers—jostle for a limited number of slots.
 To this end, the foundation enlisted former Republican senator–turned–lobbyist Alphonse D’Amato at the start of 2009 to help guide the process and win it support in the New York delegation and in Congress.

 The U.S. Mint–produced coins can be a boon for museums and other nonprofits, which are given a portion of the money that comes in for their respective causes.
-Although the foundation has raised the $350 million needed for construction of the memorial and museum, hitting up almost every major landlord in the city for seven-digit donations, the funding of programs and operations still lies ahead.
+Although the foundation has raised the $350 million needed for construction of the memorial and museum, hitting up almost every major landlord in the city for nine-digit donations, the funding of programs and operations still lies ahead.

 The foundation, which is chaired by Mayor Michael Bloomberg, wants the coin for the 10th anniversary of the attacks, in 2011.